 That’s what I wanted to write about.

-Anonymous asked: You've said that you can't recall whether this or that fact was in the novel.
+Anonymous said: You've said that you can't recall whether this or that fact was in the novel.
 Does that mean you rarely or never re-read your books?

 I never re-read my books.
 (I re-read both Katherines and Paper Towns years ago for movie things, but I would never re-read them for fun.)
 There are several reasons for this:

 1. The world contains a lot of books—far more than I can ever read—and to read my own books seems weird and narcissistic.

 2. It’s not a pleasant experience for me, because I’m always thinking of all the things I could’ve done differently and better, and wanting to go back and change things.

 3. When a book comes out, I really truly feel done with it.
 Like, I’m very happy to talk about it with people, and I’m definitely interested in people’s reactions to it, and I want to do everything I can to help the book find its widest possible audience.
 But by that point, I’ve read the thing hundreds of times.
 That’s enough. :)